rsspdc/checklists/README.md

 To check the box for each of these items should be attainable for any project.
 To facilitate this you can check the box at different tiers, Bronze, Silver, Gold and Platinum.
-Whislt Bronze aims to be highly atainable Platinium is highly aspirational and essentially no project should expect to have Platinum across the board.
+Whilst Bronze aims to be highly attainable Platinum is highly aspirational and essentially no project should expect to have Platinum across the board, indeed if you do your probably overdoing it.
-To acheive an overall bronze rating you must acheive at least bronze in all categories.
+To achieve an overall bronze rating you must achieve at least bronze in all categories.
 Points are assigned to the rankings, 1 point for a Bronze and 4 for a Platinum in each category.
 Overall project tier is determined by the mean of the score across categories rounded to the nearest integer.
 Thus a total of 18 points and mean score of 2.25 is a silver tier overall if and only if all ratings are at least 1.
-A high score is possible that does not 'medal' because of important deficiencies some of the key characteristics of research software.
+A high score is possible that does not 'medal' because of important deficiencies some of the key characteristics of the research software.

 (there are plans for repo badges with scores and medals)